 Guttate Psoriasis Overview

-Guttate psoriasis is a type of psoriasis that looks like small, salmon-pink drops on the skin.
+Guttate psoriasis is a type of psoriasis that appears as small, salmon-pink droplets on the skin.
 The word guttate is derived from the Latin word gutta, meaning drop.
-Usually there is a fine scale on the droplike lesion that is much finer than the scales in plaque psoriasis, which is the most common type of psoriasis.
+Usually there are fine scales atop the drop-like lesion.

 The trigger to the disease is often a streptococcal (bacterial) infection.
 The eruption of the lesions on the skin usually happens within two to three weeks of strep throat.
 The outbreak can go away and not reoccur.
 Outbreaks may also go away and come back, particularly if the person is a strep carrier (always carries streptococcal bacteria in his respiratory system).